sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/substring.md

 ## Examples

 This transform uses a zero-based array to determine that the letter "c" is the begin index of the substring it will return because "c" is in index location 2.
-Index location 4 contains the letter "e," so the transform will return a substring consisting of anything between the letters "c" and "e," including "c" but excluding "e."
+Index location 4 contains the letter "e," so the transform will return a substring consisting of anything between the letters "c" and "e," including "c" but excluding "e".

 ```bash
 Input: "abcdef"